If some of you have been following my blogs you know that outside of my “underwriting world” I am private pilot here in Michigan.

 One of the terms I have learned between my private pilot rating and my instrument training is when you get really close to a VOR (a ground navigation beacon) your instrument that detects the VOR’s location goes “crazy”.
 When that happens, you know you are above the VOR on the ground since it was not designed to “transmit” straight above it’s location.
 The further you are away from the beacon makes it more an more accurate because that is how it was designed!
 The lesson we can apply to underwriting is in January you may be confused on the reading of the Year To Date Income… but that does NOT mean you should be confused on what the borrowers income is!

 Year To Date Calculation Example but the income shows $15,384.62 per month??

 WHAT???
-The borrower does NOT earn $15,384.62 per month!
+The borrower does NOT earn $15,384.62 per month base pay!!!
 What is wrong here??

 How to overcome the zone of confusion.